Utcassyxz/DriverUS/README.md

 #### Coach Fei Guo
 As a seasoned mentor with a background in autonomous systems, Coach Fei Guo provided invaluable guidance.
 He helped refine AI models and hardware integration while fostering critical and creative problem-solving skills within the team.

+Together our synergy allowed us to work as a cohesive unit, overcoming obstacles and achieving milestones efficiently.
+By leveraging our combined expertise and supporting one another, we created a fully autonomous vehicle that not only met the competition’s rigorous requirements but also demonstrated the power of teamwork in advancing technological innovation.

 ## Technical Solution Design

 Our vehicle’s design represents a careful combination of mechanical engineering, AI development, and control system integration, with a strong emphasis on robust, modular, and _Self-Designed_ hardware.
 The platform for the vehicle is an RC car ([Bezgar Remote Control Car](https://bezgar.com/products/hp161s-brushless-rc-monster-truck?srsltid=AfmBOooFGoxjODbHSdft2b3kG1eCqt0nHd6ybDr41GkETmGHhnId5QGx8ZQ)), chosen for its durability, speed, and reliability in high-performance environments.
 This base provided a sturdy foundation for handling the demanding tasks of the WRO competition.